Pastor’s son. Shoemaker. Surveyor. Mystery man.

 To read more samples of the letters and reports penned by Washington H. R. Hangen during his Freedmen’s Bureau tenure, see Freedmen’s Bureau Reports of Washington H. R. Hangen, St. Tammany and Washington Parishes, Louisiana.
-More of W. H. R. Hangen’s Correspondence and Reports, U.S. Bureau of Refugees, Freedmen, and Abandoned Lands (1866-1868) will be added over the next few weeks and months.
+More of W. H. R. Hangen’s Correspondence and Reports, U.S. Bureau of Refugees, Freedmen, and Abandoned Lands (1866-1868) will be added as they are located.

 3. Civil War Muster Rolls.
 Harrisburg, Pennsylvania: Pennsylvania State Archives.

 4. Civil War Veterans’ Card File.
 Harrisburg, Pennsylvania: Pennsylvania State Archives.

 5. Death and funeral notices for Aurelia (Hangen) Erdman.
 Allentown, Pennsylvania: The Allentown Leader, 15 and 18 November 1898.

 6. “Death of Mrs. Hangen: Expires Suddenly While on a Shopping Trip.”
 Allentown, Pennsylvania: The Allentown Leader, 21 December 1903.

 7. “Dismissals Confirmed.”
 Washington, DC: Evening Star, 11 May 1864.

 8. “Florida’s Role in the Civil War,” in Florida Memory.
 Tallahassee, Florida: State Archives of Florida.

 9. Hangen Family Death Certificates.
 Harrisburg, Pennsylvania: Commonwealth of Pennsylvania, Department of Health, Bureau of Vital Statistics.